Creative-Coding-The-Hard-Way/react-pixi-typescript-starter/README.md

-# React+p5.js Typescript Browser Starter
+# React+Pixi.js Typescript Browser Starter

-An opinionated starter project for using typescript, react, and p5.js in the browser.
+An opinionated starter project for using Typescript, React, and Pixi.js in the browser.

 To get started use this repository as a template, run `npm run develop`, and